Dreams are a fascinating and pertinent way to access imaginative associations and symbols relevant to our everyday lives and problems.

 I work not by analysis or interpretation but rather by encouraging personal associations with dream content, amplifying atmospheres, getting to know dream figures and noticing the affect of dream content.
 We bring the dream to the here and now, enliven it, and allow it to speak to and support our waking everyday world.
 Dreams re-orientate us towards wholeness, not only in our individual selves but also in relationships and the world we live in.

-In my experience the more I work with dreams the more I see them like a map to my everyday life, giving me indications on how to deal with challenges or giving me new perspective to relieve me when i’m feeling stuck.
+In my experience the more I work with dreams the more I see them like a map to everyday life, giving indications on how to deal with challenges or giving new perspectives and movement.
 Even just one image can contain so much.
-Or one feeling - dreams are more than imagery but are multi sensory experiences after all.
+Or even one feeling.
+Dreams are more than imagery but are multi sensory experiences after all.

 Some beautiful words from Dreamworker Toko-Pa Turner